Pickled Priest Cover Story #6: Art Me Up...Assessing the Album Covers of the Rolling Stones

 07 Steel Wheels (1989)

 The designer for Steel Wheels, Mark Norton, benefited from getting the album cover assignment after Dirty Work, the Stones cover art Hindenburg.
 He had nowhere to go but up after that unmitigated disaster.
 The Stones wisely went back to basics for their next album and wanted a cover that was the opposite of pink blazers and yellow pants.
 They succeeded.
 At the time, the cover didn't strike me as anything special, but the more I have lived with it, the more I have come to respect its design approach.
 Instead of some predictable image (locomotive or farm implement) or band photograph, Norton went more abstract, choosing a repeating forward-motion pattern of interlocking Rollerblade-esque wheels.
 It implies movement without using anything specific to do so, which is cool.
-Did they every make a wallpaper with this pattern?
+Did they ever make a wallpaper with this pattern?
 It might work in my guest bathroom.
 The cover for Steel Wheels stands out because it's unlike anything else in the Stones cover art history.
 And that's a good thing.

 06 Exile on Main Street (1972)